-ASGP has worked with MoWA in several ways. .
-Representatives of MoWA and the Ambassador's Small Grants Program signed a memorandum of understanding to formalize the partnership between them at an event hosted by the Ministry in December of 2010.
+ASGP has worked with MoWA in several ways.
+Representatives of MoWA and the Ambassador's Small Grants Program signed a memorandum of understanding to formalize the partnership between them at an event hosted by the Ministry in December 2010.
 This partnership supports information-sharing and joint support for Afghan Women's Advocacy Coalition (AWAC) (see Advocacy Coordination Grants below), enhances the Ministry's advocacy efforts, and promoted the launch of public outreach campaigns in support of national action plan goals.

-According to the Ministry's Director of Policy and International Relations, the ASGP offered to help MoWA develop two policies to help build its institutional capacity.
-ASGP assessed MoWA's capabilities with the Institutional and Gender Audit (see Service Delivery Grants, below) and suggested new policies on Planning and Gender Mainstreaming.
-However, after two years, the ASGP presented the policies, and the Ministry was unhappy with the result.
-The Director indicated that she was disappointed that there were no significant changes, and very little was done to update or increase the usefulness of Ministry policies already in place.
+During program implementation, ASGP assessed MoWA's capabilities with an Institutional and Gender Audit (I&GA), suggested new policies on planning and gender mainstreaming, and invited Ministry representatives to participate in trainings that were held during the summer of 2011.
+Based on interviews with individuals in the Ministry, the Ministry was not satisfied with ASGP efforts to build the institutional capacity, specifically related to the two new policies.
+One source indicated that she was disappointed that there were no significant changes, and very little was done to update or increase the usefulness of Ministry policies already in place.